Sovereign Harbour Residents Association banner

 Paying the Charge

-All residential properties at Sovereign Harbour pay the rentcharge (SW Charge and Marina Charge), with the exception of the first 364 homes built at Sovereign Harbour that for some technical/legal/historic reason, don’t pay the Marina Charge (they do pay the SW charge).
+All residential properties at Sovereign Harbour pay the rentcharge (SW Charge and Marina Charge), with the exception of the first 364 homes built there, which, for some technical/legal/historic reason, don’t pay the Marina Charge (they do pay the SW charge).

-Whatever you think about the change we have to urge you to make the annual payment as failure to do so could have very serious consequences for you.
-Delays in payment only increases the CIC's costs that are passed on to residents.
+Whatever you think about the rentcharge, we urge you to make the annual payment, as failure to do so could have serious consequences for you.
+Payment delays only increase the CIC's costs passed on to residents.

-The SHRA committee continues to the investigate the basis for the charge and how the money is spent, along with the management of the Trust and the CIC.
-Our main focus in on greater transparancy.
-The matter is discussed at every SHRA committee meeting.
+The SHRA committee continues to investigate the basis for the charge, how the money is spent, and the management of the Trust and the CIC.
+Our primary focus is on greater transparency, and the matter is discussed at every SHRA committee meeting.

 January 2020.
 We wrote to the Sovereign Harbour (Sea Defences) Community Interest Company about some aspects of the charge and received a reply.
 Click here to read the correspondence...